rweigel/stats/notes.md

 ### Product Rule (or Law of Multiplication)

-(Devore does not name but gives as proposition on p 65)
+(Devore does not name it but gives it as a proposition on p 65)

 > If the first element or object of an ordered pair can be selected in $n_1$ ways, and for each of these $n_1$ ways the second element of the pair can be selected in $n_2$ ways, then the number of pairs is $n_1n_2$.